5cript/nui-sftp/README.md

 ## General UI
 - [ ] Custom top bar with moveability and minimize, maximize, close buttons.
 - [ ] More/Custom themes.
+- [ ] Split language file into multiple for each language for easier maintenance.

 ## Synchronization
 - [ ] Synchronize directories.